History of geodesy: Plato

 Plato (427–347 BC) travelled to southern Italy to study Pythagorean mathematics.
 When he returned to Athens and established his school, Plato also taught his students that Earth was a sphere, though he offered no justifications.
 "My conviction is that the Earth is a round body in the centre of the heavens, and therefore has no need of air or of any similar force to be a support."
 If man could soar high above the clouds, Earth would resemble "one of those balls which have leather coverings in twelve pieces, and is decked with various colours, of which the colours used by painters on Earth are in a manner samples."
 In Timaeus, his one work that was available throughout the Middle Ages in Latin, he wrote that the Creator "made the world in the form of a globe, round as from a lathe, having its extremes in every direction equidistant from the centre, the most perfect and the most like itself of all figures", though the word "world" here refers to the heavens.

 Aristotle

 Aristotle (384–322 BC) was Plato's prize student and "the mind of the school".
 Aristotle observed "there are stars seen in Egypt and [...]
 Cyprus which are not seen in the northerly regions".
 Since this could only happen on a curved surface, he too believed Earth was a sphere "of no great size, for otherwise the effect of so slight a change of place would not be quickly apparent".

-Aristotle reported the circumference of the Earth (which is actually slightly over 40,000 km) to be 400,000 stadia.
+Aristotle reported the circumference of the Earth (which is actually slightly over 40,000 km or 24,000 miles) to be 400,000 stadia (45,000 miles or 74,000 km).

 Aristotle provided physical and observational arguments supporting the idea of a spherical Earth: